Required Cell Phones Abroad

 Some programs have specific cell phone requirements.
 Your Program Director will notify you if that is the case.

-Useful Apps These phone apps allow students to communicate with others using either data or while they are on WiFi.
-They can be easily downloaded from the iOS or Droid app stores.
+Past students and families have found apps and internet-based programs to be an easy and inexpensive ways to stay in touch.
+Some useful apps are listed below.
+These apps allow you to communicate with others using either data or while on WiFi, and can be easily downloaded from the iOS or Droid app stores.